JarateKing/TF2-Hud-Reference/2-LISTS/Panellist.md

 ## CExImageButton
 A button that displays an image.
-Has a child called "SubImage" Type: ImagePanel.
 Derives from CExButton.
 Parameter | Info
 --------- | ----
 image_drawcolor | What colour to draw the image by default